OpenTofu vs Terraform: Complete Migration Guide for Infrastructure as Code

 }

 The migration process is designed to be non-disruptive.
-Since OpenTofu reads Terraform state files directly, you can migrate incrementally — one project at a time.
-Additionally, both tools can coexist in the same CI/CD pipeline during the transition period.
-This approach minimizes risk and allows teams to validate each migration step.
+Since OpenTofu reads Terraform state directly, you can migrate incrementally — one root module at a time.
+Additionally, both binaries can coexist in the same CI/CD pipeline during the transition, which lets you validate each step before committing.
+The critical discipline is simple: never run an apply with the new tool until a plan shows zero changes.
+A non-empty plan after a tool swap is a red flag that something — usually a provider version or a default attribute — has drifted.

 # Step 1: Install OpenTofu